ArdanStudios/SMPPClient/README.md

 This class library implements the SMPP 3.14 protocol for use within .Net application.
 It can be used to build both ESME and SMSC based software.

-Key Features
+Key Features<br />
 1. Fully tested production code.
-Can handle millions of transactions a day.
+Can handle millions of transactions a day.<br />
 2. ESMEManager support mutiple binds of different types.
-Will round-robin on Transmitter and Transceiver bind.
+Will round-robin on Transmitter and Transceiver bind.<br />
-3. Will log the Full PDU to stdout.
+3. Will log the Full PDU to stdout.<br />
-4. Support for SQL Server to store PDU's.
+4. Support for SQL Server to store PDU's.<br />
 5. Reconnection support when connection drop.
-Implements the Enquire link rules.
+Implements the Enquire link rules.<br />
 6. Supports Encoding for ASCII, Latin1 and UTF-16.
-Handles Default data coding rules.
+Handles Default data coding rules.<br />
-7. Event driven API so all the details are taken care of.
+7. Event driven API so all the details are taken care of.<br />
-8. Working console based test application.
+8. Working console based test application.<br />

-Extended Support
+Extended Support<br />
 Ardan Studios has frameworks for using the SMPP client in a windows service.
 We also have bare bones services for an ESME and SMSC implementation.

 Contact Ardan Studios at bill@ardanstudios.com for more information.